Skip to Main Content

 Using the Hydroponics Tower

 Led by the Indigenous Cultural Advisor at the Miyo-pimâtisiwin Centre, we will be using the hydroponics tower to grow Indigenous medicine and culturally important plants.
-Stay tuned for more information!
+We are currently growing lavender, which will be used for smudging.
+We are previously growing flowering tobacco (nicotiana alata).
+Learn more about the importance of tobacco to Indigenous peoples across Turtle Island.

 title page of NorQuest Print & Design colouring bookNeed to relax and unwind?
 Our colouring books offer a creative outlet to de-stress and recharge.
 With 20 original drawings in 6 books, there are a variety of intricate themes and designs.